htrgouvea/research/_posts/2018-02-18-the-challenge-of-developing-a-digital-product-with-global-reach-in-15-days.md

 ### About the autor:

-[Heitor Gouvêa](https://heitorgouvea.me) is a Cybersecurity Researcher and Speaker from Brazil, with over 3 years of experience in the field of offensive security.
+[Heitor Gouvêa](https://heitorgouvea.me) is a Information Security Entrepreneur, Speaker and Writer from Brazil, with over 3 years of experience in the field of offensive security.
 Author of the anonymity tool [Nipe](https://github.com/GouveaHeitor/nipe), present in several Linux distributions focused on information security such as BlackArch, LionSec and WeakNet.